Shivangii09/StyleStash-E-Commerce-Website/README.md

 Welcome to the E-Commerce Website project!
 This web application allows users to browse and purchase products online.
 Built with HTML, CSS, and JavaScript, it provides a user-friendly interface and dynamic features for an engaging shopping experience.

+## Preview
+You can view the live version of the site at [StyleStash](https://shivangii09.github.io/StyleStash-E-Commerce-Website/).

 ## Features

 - **Responsive Design:** Optimized for various devices and screen sizes.